 A couple of months after Fredhead was born we watched some animal slaughterhouse videos on YouTube.
 I would recommend not watching any of these if you want to continue eating your McDonald's double cheeseburger without any guilt.

 After we cut out all fast food, next up was meat altogether.
-Heavenly Father tends to lead Jordan and I in a direction pretty swiftly so this happened within a couple of weeks.
-We were studying in Doctrine and Covenants section 89 and re-reading the section about eating meat.
+God tends to lead Jordan and I in a direction pretty swiftly so this happened within a couple of weeks.
+We had a few spiritual promptings to change our diet.

-We have also watched a couple documentaries.
+We also watched quite a few documentaries.
 The first being Forks Over Knives.
 We were convinced of the ill effects of dairy after watching that movie.
 Jordan asked when we would be cutting it out and we did that day.

 The reason I say we eat a whole food plant-based diet is because we try to eat non-processed food in their whole state.
 We eat raw and cooked fruits and veggies, grains, nuts, and seeds.
 We typically do not have dairy in the house.
 Cheese is a delicacy for us and we all love it!
 When we are eating at other people’s homes we eat what they are serving and if they ask we tell them we are vegetarian.
 It is helpful for them to know that we do not eat meat but also allows them less stress in figuring out a meal for us.